very-good-science/data-ethics-club/site/contents/write_ups/2021/11-08-21_writeup.md

 We need to change the personal norms and our degree of excitement with new tech.
 We need to delay our renewal of our personal IT equipment (even delaying by 6 months the acquisition of our next phone might have an impact), we could shrink the size and number of files that we store in the cloud.

-How do we shift the psychology around this?
-People feel that they lack agency and believe that they will struggle to make a change on their own.
-Leadership is needed.
-This doesn't have to be a policy maker.
-It just needs to be someone to get the message out about the impacts that our consumer decisions have.

 At the end of the day, we would like to say that we tried to save the Earth, even if it's a bit of a lost cause.

 ## Summary